Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                             queue.append(s)
 ```

-Updating the grammar by removing inaccessible productions for each non-terminal symbol in the grammar.
-It iterates through the accessible symbols and for each non-terminal symbol, it creates a list of updated productions by filtering inaccessible symbols.
+&ensp;&ensp;&ensp;Updating the grammar by removing inaccessible productions for each non-terminal symbol in the grammar.
+Iterating through the accessible symbols and for each non-terminal symbol, it is created a list of updated productions by filtering inaccessible symbols.
 If there are any updated productions, they are added to the new grammar with the non-terminal symbol as the key.

 ```
         for nt in sorted(accessible):